ibm-cloud-docs/vpc/block_storage_vpc_create.md

 ### Creating a data volume as part of instance provisioning with the API
 {: #block-storage-create-instance-api}

 Make a `POST /instances` request to create an instance, and define the volume by using the `volume_attachments` parameter.
 Specify a volume name, capacity, and profile.
-Also, specify `generation=2` in the request.

 Valid volume names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 Volume names must begin with a lowercase letter.
 Volume names must be unique across the entire VPC infrastructure.
 For example, if you create two volumes with the same name in the same account and region, a `volume name duplicate` error is triggered.
 {: important}